existenztim/Fullstack-Texteditor-with-mySQL-database/README.md

 # User password

-the passwords of the users are encrypted in the database.
-So if you want to login as any of the existing 3 users in the sql file i have saved you some time, the password for these users are the same as their username.
+The passwords of the users are encrypted in the database.
+So to make life easier for you here are the information you need to login as any of the already existing users:

+test@gmail.com with password : test123      (has 1 document created)

+demo@gmail.com with password : demo123      (has 3 document created)

+johnDoe@gmail.com with password : johnDoe   (has 3 document created)

 # Code Stack